Mahavira Jain temple, Osian

 The Mahavira Jain temple is built in Osian of Jodhpur District, Rajasthan.
 The temple is an important pilgrimage of the Oswal Jain community.
 This temple is the oldest surviving Jain temple in Western India and was built during the reign of Mahārāja Śrī Vatsarāja of Imperial Pratihāras.
-The temple is visited by both Jain and Hindu.

 History

 The Mahavira Temple is an important tirtha for Jains.
 According to an inscription found at Sachiya Mata Temple dating back to 956 A.D., it was built during the Gurjara-Pratihara dynasty by King Vatsaraja in 783 AD, making it the oldest surviving Jain temple in Western India.
 According to Jain legends, Acharya Ratnaprabhasuri in (c.
 457 BCE) restored the life of son of a prominent brahman following this even the villagers converted to Jainism and this place for origination of Oswal community.
 Witnessing the power of Ratnaprabhasuri Goddess Chamunda was compelled to become a Jain vegetarian deity and became the protector deity of the temple, protecting devotees who worship image of Mahavira in the temple.
 Ratnaprabhasuri then named her Sachiya Mata as she truthfully advised Ratnaprabhasuri to stay in Osian during Chaturmas.
 The idol of Mahavira was discovered from buried at temple site.